Cheng-Ian-Liu/flexRAN-docker-image-dependencies/README.md

 pro attach <free token>
 ```

-To enable the real-time beta kernel, run:
+To enable the real-time beta kernel, run: (note: stop here and refer to the "specify a particular RT kernel version" section below, if you need a specific version of RT kernel.
+Otherwise, it would enable the latest RT kernel version automatically)

 ```
 pro enable realtime-kernel